arkangelofkaos/observables-workshop/README.md

 ## Introduction
 * Run `npm install`
 * To execute tests, run `npm test`
-* Work through each of the exercises and make the tests pass
+* Work through each of the exercises, for each test:
+  * Unignore the test (by changing xit to it)
+  * Make the test pass

 ## Exercises